 My time as an assigning editor was a blast.
 It was so stressful but extremely satisfying.
 My very first week in the position felt like I was thrown to the wolves.
 I had no staff writers under me and no one submitting articles to fill the two pages I had.
 I published four articles that week as well as wrote an article for one of the other sections since that editor was in the same situation as me.

 While needing to fill two pages all by myself was difficult, it proved that I am capable of the job.
 I was able to show myself and the other editors that I am dedicated to making the Opinions and Editorial section as successful as I can, no matter what obstacles stand in my way.

 The 2016-2017 school semester was a trying one.
 Full of endless hoops to jump through.
 But my hard work paid off when my fellow editors voted me into the Tuesday Managing Editor position.

-Now I continue to work with the paper and I am still learning new things every week.
+Now I will go back to Bloomsburg with excitement as I prepare for life after graduation.
 My writing has improved exponentially, and my ability to work on my own and with a team has only strengthened.
 I have one more year at Bloomsburg and I aim to make the most of it.